-Running shoes are generally built to last 400 to 500 miles.
-By that time, the cushioning and support features of the shoe have begun to break down significantly.
-A runner logging 20 miles per week should expect to get a new pair of shoes every four to six months.
+Running shoes are generally built to last 300 to 400 miles.
+By that time, the cushioning and support features of the shoe have begun to break down and lose their A runner logging 20 miles per week should expect to get a new pair of shoes every four to six months.

 Do I need to bring anything with me when I am ready to buy new shoes?

-It is not mandatory, but if you are able to bring in your current running or walking shoes, bring them!
-We can check the wear and tear of your shoes and see whether you actually need new ones.
+Bring in your current running or walking shoes.
 If you wear orthotics or another type of insert, bring those too.